oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

     }
 }
 ```

-And also register it in our container:
+Then, we register it in our container using `layout.block_type_extension` tag:
 ```yaml
     acme_layout.block_type_extension.link:
         class: Acme\Bundle\LayoutBundle\Layout\Block\Extension\LinkExtension
         tags:
             - { name: layout.block_type_extension, alias: link }
 ```
+Note that alias should correspond to the parent block type.

 Now we can customize the twig template for the link block by adding the following lines in the block theme file:
 ```twig
 {% block link_widget -%}
     <a{{ block('block_attributes') }} href="{{ path is defined ? path : path(route_name, route_parameters) }}">